Derelict Crab Pot Removal and Prevention in Southern New Jersey

-With this newly-funded project, Stockton University is working with local crabbers to identify and remove over 1,000 derelict crab pots from ten coastal bays located from Tuckerton to Ocean City, New Jersey.
-All salvageable pots are either returned to their owner or made available to local crabbers, while non-salvageable pots are recycled.
+With this project, Stockton University worked with local crabbers to identify and remove over 1,000 derelict crab pots from ten coastal bays located from Tuckerton to Ocean City, New Jersey.
+All salvageable pots were either returned to their owner or made available to local crabbers, while non-salvageable pots were recycled.

-The project is also conducting three education and outreach activities: peer-led training programs for commercial crabbers, awareness programs for recreational crabbers and boaters, and a derelict crab pot prevention campaign.
-The peer-led training program is run by Stockton University’s local crabbing partners and focuses on educating crabbers.
-Topics include avoiding high loss areas, excluder devices and biodegradable panels, how to use low-cost sonar, and in-season recovery methods.
-The awareness program provides best practices for preventing pot loss through materials on the WeCrabNJ.org website, outreach materials used as part of the Southern New Jersey Coast Guard Auxiliary Boating Safety Education courses, and presentations at events and for local community groups.
-For the prevention campaign, Stockton University is installing marina and boat landing signs to help inform recreational boaters on best practices and to distribute information on the WeCrab prevention project.
+The project also conducted three education and outreach activities: peer-led training programs for commercial crabbers, awareness programs for recreational crabbers and boaters, and a derelict crab pot prevention campaign.
+The peer-led training program was run by Stockton University’s local crabbing partners and focused on educating crabbers.
+Topics included avoiding high loss areas, excluder devices and biodegradable panels, how to use low-cost sonar, and in-season recovery methods.
+The awareness program provided best practices for preventing pot loss through materials on the WeCrabNJ.org website, outreach materials used as part of the Southern New Jersey Coast Guard Auxiliary Boating Safety Education courses, and presentations at events and for local community groups.
+For the prevention campaign, Stockton University installed marina and boat landing signs to help inform recreational boaters on best practices and to distribute information on the WeCrab prevention project.

 For more information on this project, check out the Marine Debris Clearinghouse.